Original Paper

 Upon inclusion of interaction terms between each of the covariates and the C-Score variable, we did not obtain significant increases in AUC or fit, indicating that this more complex model does not offer much improvement compared with a more parsimonious model.
 In addition, the C-Score odds ratio was not significant, implying no change in the odds of all-cause mortality associated with the change in the C-Score.

-Table 6 and Figures 2 and 3 compare the performance of the expanded models with that of the basic C-Score model.
+and and compare the performance of the expanded models with that of the basic C-Score model.
 The addition of basic sociodemographic variables to the C-Score model in model 2 increased discrimination considerably, as evidenced by the c-statistic of 0.87 (95% CI 0.85-0.88) compared with 0.72 (95% CI 0.71-0.73) yielded by the original C-Score model.
 However, although the addition of sociodemographic variables lowered the Akaike Information Criterion, the model was not well calibrated as the calibration test rejected the null hypothesis of good fit (P=.04).

 aAll models include dummy variables for the survey rounds.
 Survey weights were included in all analyses.